 What Is the Purpose of Life?

-But the question will not stay buried.
+The question will not stay buried.
 It surfaces at 3am, in hospital waiting rooms, at the edge of significant loss, in moments of unexpected clarity.
-And when it surfaces, the answer you have managed not to articulate becomes suddenly important.
+When it surfaces, the answer you have managed not to articulate becomes suddenly important.

 The options